-MICHELLE DETORIE is the author of numerous chapbooks including Fur Birds (Insert Press), How Hate Got Hand (eohippus labs), and Bellum Letters (Dusie).
+MICHELLE DETORIE is the author of After-Cave, published by Ahsahta Press in 2014.
+Her publications include numerous chapbooks such as Fur Birds (Insert Press), How Hate Got Hand (eohippus labs), and Bellum Letters (Dusie).
 She also makes visual poems, poetry objects, and time-based poetry.
 In 2007, Michelle was awarded a National Endowment for the Arts literature fellowship, and in 2010 she won a direct-to-artist grant from the Santa Barbara Arts Collaborative for her public art project, The Poetry Booth.
-Her first full-length collection, After-Cave, is just out with Ahsahta Press.
 She recently completed The Sin in Wilderness, a book-length erasure about love, animals, and affective geography.
-Her current project is a series of swamp poems narrated by dragons and bitchy ghosts.
+Her current projects include a new collection of poetry, The Endangerers, and a collection of prose pieces called FERAL PLANETS.
 She lives in Santa Barbara, CA, where she writes, teaches, and edits Hex Presse.
 She is also the poetry editor for Entropy.